robenkleene/prism/manual/src/full---help-output.md

         --line-buffer-size <N>
             Size of internal line buffer.

             Prism compares the added and removed versions of nearby lines in order to detect and highlight changes at the level of individual words/tokens.
 Therefore, nearby lines must be buffered internally before they are painted and emitted.
 Increasing this value might improve highlighting of some large diff hunks.
-However, setting this to a high value will adversely affect delta's performance when entire files are added/removed.
+However, setting this to a high value will adversely affect prism's performance when entire files are added/removed.

             [default: 32]